 Stephen has had his works performed in concert halls across the US and in Europe by musicians such as the Minnesota Orchestra, the Albany Symphony, the NOW Ensemble, Roomful of Teeth, and the Spektral Quartet.
 Recent projects include Mercurial Shadows (for Gideon), for oboe and electronics, commissioned by Ben Buergel, and the piano trio Vox Siderum, commissioned by the Maryland State Music Teachers Association.
 Recordings of Stephen’s music are available on Sono Luminous (What I Decided to Keep, with the Inscape Chamber Orchestra) and Albany Records (Push, with the Moores School Percussion Ensemble at the University of Houston).
 A recording of Veiled by violist Wendy Richman was recently released on New Focus Recordings.

-Stephen’s music has received recognition and support from the state of Virginia (2016 Strauss Artist Grant), ASCAP (2005 Morton Gould Award), Meet the Composer (2007 Creative Connections Grant), and the American Music Center (Composer Assistance Project Grants in 2006 and 2010).
-In 2008, Stephen was awarded a Subito Grant from the Amercian Composers Forum, and, as a recipient of the Aaron Copland Award, was composer-in-residence at Copland House.
+Stephen’s work has received recognition and support from the state of Virginia (2024 Operations Grant from ArtsFairfax, 2023 and 2024 Project Grants from the Falls Church City Arts and Humanities Council, 2016 Strauss Artist Grant), The Randy Hostetler Living Room Foundation (2024 Foundation Grant) ASCAP (2005 Morton Gould Award), Meet the Composer (2007 Creative Connections Grant), and the American Music Center (Composer Assistance Project Grants in 2006 and 2010).
+In 2008, Stephen was awarded a Subito Grant from the American Composers Forum, and, as a recipient of the Aaron Copland Award, was composer-in-residence at Copland House.
 During the summer of 2012, Stephen was composer-in-residence at High Concept Labs, a multidisciplinary arts space in the heart of Chicago.
 Stephen has also been a fellow at both the Tanglewood Music Center (2006) and the Aspen Music Festival’s composition masterclass (2002), and his music has been featured at Ostrava Music Days (2007), the Oregon Bach Festival Composers Symposium (2005), the Chamber Music Academy and Composers Forum of the East (2005), the Bowdoin Summer Music Festival (2004).

 Active as an educator, Stephen also teaches composition, theory, and music technology as an Associate Professor of Music and Chair of the Department of Music Theory, History and Composition at The Catholic University of America in Washington, DC.
 Stephen holds a BFA from Carnegie Mellon University, an MM from the Yale School of Music, and a DMA from Cornell University.